mrunge/collectd-config/README.md

                - "ceph-osd.4"

 *Note: the osds have to be listed, even if they don't exist on all nodes.*

+*Note: The ceph plugin will be added automatically on ceph nodes, when collectd is deployed.
+Adding the ceph plugin on ceph nodes to CollectdExtraPlugins will result in a deployment failure.

 More info can be found on the
 [man page](https://collectd.org/documentation/manpages/collectd.conf.5.shtml#plugin_ceph)